-CPF is a great retirement program, and in fact, Singapore was recently ranked as having the top Asian retirement system for the fourth consecutive year in the Melbourne Mercer Global Pension Index.
-However, CPF is designed to provide a foundation for Singaporeans’ retirement, and to then be paired with personal savings.
-But, particularly for individuals with salaries above $100,000 SGD per year and commensurate lifestyles, CPF alone is likely not sufficient if those individuals want to maintain a similar quality of life to which they were accustomed during their working years.
+CPF is a great retirement program, and in fact, Singapore was recently ranked as having the top Asian retirement system in the 2020 Global Pension Index.
+CPF is designed to provide a foundation for Singaporeans’ retirement, paired with personal savings.
+But, particularly for individuals with salaries above $100,000 SGD per year and commensurate lifestyles, CPF alone is probably not sufficient if they want to maintain a similar quality of life to which they were accustomed to during their working years.

 Immediate and long-term tax savings

-At contribution, over a period of 30 years, you can save more than $100,000 SGD on taxes as a Singapore Citizen / Permanent Resident.
-To learn more about the tax benefits of SRS, read here.
+At contribution, over a period of 30 years, you can save more than $100,000 SGD on taxes as a Singapore Citizen or Permanent Resident.
+Learn more about the tax benefits of SRS.

-If you open an SRS account, just make sure you’re confident enough with your financial well-being that you won’t need to withdraw the funds.
+So if you open an SRS account, just make sure you’re confident enough with your financial wellbeing that you won’t need to withdraw the funds early.